maz-kar/TodoList/README.md

  Hot Fixes:
  - Add Animation to the Add Something button.
  - Add functionality to Edit button: it must go to a mode which has an extra delete button in left and sorting button in right.
- - After showing the savedEntities in HomeView, add dynamic red and green circles to the entities on their left
- - After deleting all entities, the middleText will not be shown unless reopening the app.
- - Add the alert: "Your new todo item must be at least 3 characters long!!!
-3 emojies."
  - Add an animation when tapped between red and green
  - Everything is too much to left
+ - find the best place in bundle for the core data file
+ - for more than 1 item, when pressing on circle, all will be checked.

 Final Fixes:
  - Add dark mode.
 Align in the end all the colors in both light and dark mode.
  - Add color scheme.
  - Add launch screen.
- - Save entities first with user defaults, CoreData and ultimately with SwiftData.
  - Back button color of the AddItemView